telerik/reporting-docs/report-items/subreport.md

 A common scenario would be to feed the inner report with data coming from the data context of the `SubReport` item.
 To do this, define a [Binding]({%slug telerikreporting/designing-reports/connecting-to-data/expressions/using-expressions/bindings%}) to bind the `DataSource` property to a data field.

-For example, define a `Binding` with `Path` __DataSource__ and `Expression` __=Fields.InvoiceRows__ to link the inner report DataSource to the collection with the invoice rows from the main report DataSource.
+For example, define a `Binding` with `Path` `DataSource` and `Expression` `=Fields.InvoiceRows` to link the inner report DataSource to the collection with the invoice rows from the main report DataSource.

 ## Considerations and Known Limitations

-When working with the SubReport item, note the following considerations:
+When working with the SubReport item, mind the following:

 * Page sections are not related to the report itself, but are relative to the paper or screen.
 Therefore, page sections of nested or detail reports are ignored and only the page sections of the main report are visible.
 * To render page sections that appear on each page, similar to page sections, consider using an unbound group (no grouping criteria specified) and set the [`PrintOnEveryPage`](/api/Telerik.Reporting.GroupSection#Telerik_Reporting_GroupSection_PrintOnEveryPage) property of its sections to `True`.
-Note that you cannot use the __PageCount__ and __PageNumber__ global objects in group sections.
+Note that you cannot use the `PageCount` and `PageNumber` global objects in group sections.
-* To remove blank vertical space in the detail section of a SubReport, set the `Height` of the `SubReport.ReportSource` __DetailSection__ to the height of the highest item.
+* To remove blank vertical space in the detail section of a SubReport, set the `Height` of the `SubReport.ReportSource` `DetailSection` to the height of the highest item.
 * Sections can grow to accommodate their children but cannot shrink to hide empty space.
-To make the dtail section shrink only at runtime, set the `Height` property of the __DetailSection__ in the report constructor.
+To make the dtail section shrink only at runtime, set the `Height` property of the `DetailSection` in the report constructor.
 Place the `Height` property assignment code right after the `IntializeComponent()` method call.
+* The default styles used in the subreports may be overriden by inherited styles from their parent reports.

+	When Report items and sections use default styles (i.e. their styles are not set explicitly), they will inherit the Styles from their parents.
+This is valid for the SubReport item and the corresponding subreport specified by its ReportSource.
+This may lead to inconsistencies when rendering the subreport as a separete report and in a main report.
+Here is an example for clarity:

+	Lets have a report definition (referenced below as _subreport_) that doesn't have Font specified.
+It will be rendered with Font size `10pt` that is a default value, which is not explicitly set.
+If you have a TextBox in this report, with default Font, the text will be rendered with `10pt` when you render the _subreport_ as a separate report.

+	Lets consider a main report, with Font size set explicitly to `20pt`.
+If we use the above _subreport_ in our main report, the _subreport_ text will inherit the Font size from the main report and the same text will appear with size `20pt`.

 ## Next Steps